boots-edu/textbook/source/text/0-introduction/setup.md

 ![node-open-1.png](../../images/setup/node-open-1.png)

 You may notice that it is installing both Node and something called npm.
 Node Package Manager (npm) will make it easier to manage, install, and update node packages.
-You need both of these!
+You need both of these.

 The installer will ask you to select where you want to install the package; keep the default location that already appears.